kzlsahin/downloadTableContent/README.md

 selector_tableRows is the JQuery selector string for the cell elements of the table (td)

+### How to Find ELement Identification Attributes?

+Most of the websites have complicated tree of HTML elements.
+Using debugging tools of a browser may be a time consuming process.
+So I also added a simple function; findElemAttrs(tag_name)

+This function adds a click event listenner to the elements with the input tag name

+For example:

+if you call function findElemAttrs("table"),

+this will add a event listenner to the all elements of type Table in the page.
+When you click a table, the ID, Class and tagName will be printed on the console

+You may use this function to find other elements.
+For multi page tables, you may need buttons for nex page, first page, and an indicator for the current page number

 ### Need Help?

 You may get in contact with me;